Xilinx/VMC_Help/HDL/fft_ssr/README.md

 ordered in bit/digit reversed order.

 If Output Reorder bypassing is disabled, then vector FFT Produces Natural Output Order.

+#### Block RAM_THRESHOLD

+Is an implementation parameter with no functional implications, it controls the use of distributed RAM vs BRAM when implementing delay lines.
+It can be used to trade utilization numbers between these two types of resources.
+The higher the value, the more distributed RAM will be used instead of BRAM.
+Typical values to try are 258, 514, and 1026.

+#### Number of DSPs per Complex Multiplication

+User can select number of DSP slices (3 or 4)  per complex multiplication.

 #### Use Corner Bender Or Matrix Transposer